leewujung/callmark/README.md

   Therefore, the call marking results and the raw data are kept as separate files.

+* **Channel ++/--**<br>
+  Change the source of the displayed spectrogram and time series to another channel.
+The call marks will not change location.

+* **Current ch#**<br>
+  Enter a specific channel number to change the source of the displayed spectrogram and time series to another channel.
+   The call marks will not change location.

 ### Other operation notes
 * The MATLAB figure tools `Zoom in`, `Zoom out`, and `Pan` are active in this program so that you can move around easily in the recorded